ifrantar/personal-website/src/Notes/first-post-after-site-redesign.md

 If any of these topics are of interest to anybody, or if anyone enjoy reading about random musings, I invite you to follow along.
 Feel free to get in touch with any feedback or comments you may have.
 Anyone's insights will be invaluable as I kick start this new journey.

 As for this website, under the hood I'm using [Netlify](https://netlify.com) and I have decided to use [11ty.dev](https://11ty.dev) as the scaffolding to make it work.
-Both of this platforms are amazing and easy to learn (and I'm still learning the ins and outs).
+Both of these platforms are amazing and easy to learn (and I'm still learning the ins and outs).
 I'll be changing and updating the website design along the journey; the temptation of having this space to do whatever I want is too much.

 Thanks for joining me.
 Stay tuned for more updates, and I look forward to sharing my thoughts and experiences with you all.